Today, I want to share my thoughts on the MLM Success Ratio. This is a formula for success I learned many years ago.

 Every great network marketer was a lousy network marketer at first.
 No one starts out good in this business.
 The key is to just get started and then keep getting better and better.

-Even the best recruiters don’t sign up more than 1 in 10 people they approach.
+Even the best recruiters don’t sign up more than 1 or 2 in every 10 people they approach.
 You’re never going to recruit everyone you talk with, no matter how good you are.
 Make sure you have realistic expectations.

 This business is a numbers game.
 Even someone with a low success ratio can out recruit a top performer IF they talk to more people.